MazharSolkar/akshay-react-course/ep 08-lets get classy/readme.md

 - (Research) why do we use super(props) in constructor?
 - (Research) Why can't we have the callback function of useEffect async?

+# Virtual DOM

+- JSX is converted to React element (which is object).
+- So basically VDOM is hierarchical object representation of actual DOM.

 # COMPONENT MOUNTING CYCLE

 **_The component mounting cycle in React refers to the sequence of events that occur when a component is being created and inserted into the DOM for the first time._** It involves a set of lifecycle methods that are called in a specific order during the mounting process.